 - Tags: View tags for review - recommend keeping in this on if your organization uses tags

 - Checklist: View case checklist - Create a custom checklist for review agents to follow and complete when reviewing each case.
+You can also enable checklist requirements to ensure that all requirements are met during the manual review process to help prevent errors.

 - Location: View a map of collected locations from devices, residences, and/or reports